Jonathan Thompson (lawyer): Death

 According to Van Court, "A brick vault was hastily constructed to receive their bodies, and the family was buried together.
 Their untimely death left a tremendous estate to distant relatives and connections."
-He was interred at Gloucester Cemetery at Gloucester, alongside other early Mississippi notables including Sargent and S. S. Prentiss, who were likely related by marriage.
+He was interred at Gloucester Cemetery at Gloucester House, alongside other early Mississippi notables including Sargent and S. S. Prentiss.
+The vault is inscribed "Sacred To the Memory Jonathan Thompson Esquire and Anna his wife, also of their children who departed this life August 1823."
+Surnames of other people in the cemetery include Percy, Davis, and Eustis.